How Insulin Works

 It is important to note that the times listed above for onset, peak, and duration are averages.
 That means they can vary from person to person.1-4

 In practice, you may take an intermediate- or long-acting insulin to provide general glucose control throughout the day.
 You might then use a rapid- or short-acting insulin around mealtime.
-The rapid- or short-acting insulin is added to cover the boost of carbohydrates you get when you eat, which cause blood sugar levels to rise.1-4
+The rapid- or short-acting insulin is added to cover the boost of carbohydrates you get when you eat, which causes blood sugar levels to rise.1-4

 Premixed